FoxUSA/OpenNote-Docker/README.md

 OpenNote-Docker
 ===============

-Files needed for Docker deployment
+Files needed for OpenNote Docker deployment

+## Build
+`sudo docker build --no-cache=true -t opennote .`

+## Run
+`sudo docker run -it -p 80:80 -p 443:443 opennote` or if 80 is in use
+`sudo docker run -it -p 8080:80 -p 8443:443 opennote`